blavejr/vendingMachine/readme.md

 ## Session management
 - I have deployed a simple session management system, sessions are saved in the mongoDB as JS objects, sessions do not contain tokens but a have userID, device info and a sessionID if a token has an id that does not match even if its a valid token it will be rejected, if the id is in one of the session objects in the db but its the device info does not match it will be rejected or it should behave like this if I have time to implement it

+# Error Handling
+Erros are handled via a global middleware, it will pick up all errors, sync and aysinc and it will respond with an appropriate response, so developers can freely throw errors and rely on the middleware to parse and return an appropriate response.

 # Deliverables

 ### User Model and Authentication: